Barclays reorganizes management of investment bank

 All three report to Eric Bommensath and Tom King, the joint chief executives of corporate and investment banking at Barclays.
 Hitherto Bommensath had also been head of markets, while King was responsible for banking.

-Analysts predict that this might lead to a cut in the division's size of up to 20 percent.
-This would equate to about 5,000 jobs being lost out of 26,000 and could strip out about 900 million pounds in annual costs.
+Analysts predict this might lead to a cut in the investment bank's size of up to 20 percent.
+This would equate to about 5,000 jobs going out of 26,000 and could strip out about 900 million pounds in annual compensation costs.

-A fresh media report about the review sent Barclays shares up 3.6 percent to 246 pence by 0954 ET.

-The Sky News report cited a memo sent to staff by Jenkins, in which he said he wanted to set out a clear path to build a better Barclays that can deliver sustainable returns and growth.
+In its statement Barclays said the promotions "strengthens the management team and positions the Investment Bank for the next stage of evolution".

 The bank said it will present a strategic update on May 8.